Bulletin #2329, Maine Farm Safety Program: Power Tool Safety

-Drills: Use nonpowered drills in muddy or wet locations if possible.
+Drills: Use nonpowered drills or cordless drills in muddy or wet locations if possible.
 If not, stand on something dry and avoid contact with a grounded object.
 Use double-insulated or properly grounded drills.
 Use only good quality bits.
 Select the proper size and type of bit for the job.
 Make sure it is sharp and not damaged.
 Do not over-force the drill into hard material as the bit might break.
 If the speed can be varied, operate the drill at the correct speed, and do not lock the switch of a hand-held drill in the on position.

 Table Saws: Adjust the table saw blade to project about 1/8 inch above the wood.
 Make certain the workpiece is out of contact with the blade when starting or stopping the saw.
 Keep your body out of the way.
 Use a push stick when ripping narrow strips.
 Lower the saw blade below the tabletop when work is finished.

 Radial Arm Saws: When cross-cutting wood, lay the stock solidly on the table and against the back guide.
 The saw blade should rotate downward as viewed by the operator.
 Pull the saw with one hand while the stock is held with the other hand.
 Never reach across the line of cut.
 When making miter cuts, secure the locking devices to prevent the saw from changing angles or digging in.
 Return the saw to the rear position after completing a cut.